 Here are the steps for managing segments with a high churn probability using Personalize:

-Check out how Hustle Castle managed to increase ARPU in one player segment by 23% with MyTracker Personalize.
+See how Hustle Castle managed to increase ARPU in one player segment by 23% with MyTracker Personalize.

 For an app, it always makes more sense to retain and bring back users that already know the product than to attract new audiences.
 This makes it important for marketers and app owners to fight attrition by monitoring the audience, improving functionality, and running campaigns to retain users.